rgruesbeck/kaios-reference/README.md

 ## Debug Mode
 Dial `*#*#33284#*#*` to enter debug mode.
-- if the code dosn't work see [other options](https://sites.google.com/view/bananahackers/development/debug-mode)
+If this code dosn't work see [other options](https://sites.google.com/view/bananahackers/development/debug-mode) depending on your device.

 ## Manifest
 The app manifest file describes the entrypoint and other information about your app to KaiOS.